 Make sure you adhere to the regulations in other countries

-Protect your car and any possessions inside it against theft
+Protect your car and any belongings inside it

 Roadside assistance cover ensures you don’t just receive help if your car breaks down, but even if you run out of fuel.
 It also covers the costs of continuing your journey or returning home.
 It’s worth noting that not all roadside assistance policies provide protection outside of Switzerland.
 The roadside assistance policy from PostFinance car insurance will cover you throughout Europe.